 Main Streets in the neighborhood: Boulevard St. Michel, Rue St. Jacques, Boulevard St. Germain

-- To land directly at Place St. Michel: Get off at Metro St. Michel (line 4).
+- To land directly at Place St. Michel: Get off at Metro St. Michel (line 4) and follow the exit to the square.
 You can also take the RER-C to St-Michel-Notre-Dame and walk south into the neighborhood.

 - For the Sorbonne, Luxembourg and the Pantheon: Take the RER B to Luxembourg, or Cluny-la-Sorbonne (Line 10).